-We offer six to seven online courses every year, including two from the MBA core.
+We offer eight to nine online courses every year, including at least two from the MBA core.
 New online courses are added yearly, which means you can complete half (or more) of your MBA coursework 100% online.

 Even our online courses are flexible.
 Some have set meeting times when students are expected to be online.
 Others provide all the material up front and let you work through it on your own schedule, no matter the time of day.
 A handful of courses use a hybrid format, with two or three set meeting times and the rest at your own pace.